Draup/draup_django/README.md

        -  According to above Child/Parent Table `updateObjectDependencies` function will transafer object dependency from `id:1` to `id:2` so parent_id of `Bob` will become `2`.

 ## Limitation :
-   * `updateObjectDependencies` will not work in case of unique constraint,one to one field in model
+   * `updateObjectDependencies` will not work in case of unique constraint,one to one field in model.